 Particle Optical Classification

-SPES patented technology classifies the single particles in a mix based on their optical properties.
-Location of data in the EOS CLOUDS is an optical fingerprint of the sample.
+SPES/SPES² patented technologiesy classify the single particles in a mix based on their optical properties.
+Location of data in the 3D histogram EOS CLOUDS is an multiparametric calibration-free optical fingerprint of the sample.

-(in figure) EOS CLOUDS histogram for a sample of PS 0.5µm spheres dispersed in milliQ-grade water.
+(in figure) Projection of the 3D EOS CLOUDS histogram for a sample of PS 0.5µm spheres dispersed in milliQ-grade water.
 Position of experimental data (grey tones proportional to relative numerical concentration).
-Red line represents expected SPES position for PS spheres with different sizes.
+Red line represents expected SPES/SPES² position for PS spheres with different sizes.

 AppCases_PolymericParticles_PS001new